Type of Funding

 Applicants have to be nationals of participating countries in the following regions: Sub-Saharan Africa; Europe and Eurasia; Middle East and North Africa; East Asia and Pacific; South and Central Asia; and the Western Hemisphere (see the Official Website for all eligible countries).

-Application deadlines vary by country.
+Application deadlines vary by country, with most falling in the June to July timeframe.
+For example, the application deadline for South Africa is 15 August 2019.
 Applicants will have to check with the relevant webpages of the country Embassy or Binational Fulbright Commission for the internal deadline and mode of application.
-Embassies and Commissions must submit their nominations to the Institute of International Education office in Washington, DC by 1 October 2018.
+Embassies and Commissions must submit their nominations to the Institute of International Education office in Washington, DC by 1 October 2019.